-licence (as defined in section 74(1) of the 1961 Constitution) means a licence under seal of the bishop of a diocese, and licensed has a meaning corresponding with that of licence.
+Note: Under section 74(1) of the 1961 Constitution, licence means a licence under seal of the bishop of a diocese, and licensed has a meaning corresponding with that of licence.

 member of the clergy means a person in Holy Orders.